Before admission

 Driving and parking

-It can help having a parking pass (handicap sticker) for the first few weeks.
+It can help to have a parking pass (handicap sticker) for the first few weeks.
 However, you need to walk as much as possible during your recovery.
 Let your care team know if you feel you need a handicap parking pass.
-Your provider will write a letter you can take to the Department of Motor Vehicles.
-This is a temporary pass for up to 3 months.
+Your provider will write a letter you can take to the Department of Motor Vehicles for a temporary pass that lasts up to 3 months.

 Showering and dressing